Alternosfera: Theatroll

-New album (2023)
+New album (2025)

-In autumn 2022 Marcel Bostan announced that in autumn 2023 a new album will be released.
+In Autumn 2022, Marcel Bostan announced that a new album was slated be released in Autumn 2023.
 All material is already ready and is mixed by British recording engineer Adrian Bushby who won two Grammy Awards for his work on Foo Fighters sixth studio album Echoes, Silence, Patience & Grace in 2008 and on album The Resistance by Muse in 2011.
+Despite this, the Autumn of 2023 came and went without the release of the album, which at this rate, will likely come around mid-2024.